127Gar/shulgi/README.md

 - If a post is tagged, links to the tags are placed at the bottom of the post.
 - `nextprev.html` adds links to the Next and Previous articles to the bottom of a page.
 - `taglist.html` links all tags an article is tagged to for related content.
+- `rawhtml.html` for inserting raw HTML into markdown.